ant-media/ant-media-documentation/docs/get-started/user-management.md

 # Ant Media Server User Management

-Ant Media supports different user roles.
-You can, for example, create an admin user to virtually do everything to read-only users, who only can view the dashboard and not do something harmful like removing an application.
-These permission models are both in API and Ant Media administration tools.
+Ant Media Server supports various user roles.
+For example, you can create an admin user who can perform all actions, while a read-only user can only view the dashboard and cannot perform actions that could potentially remove applications.
+These permission models are available through both the API and Ant Media Server’s administration tools.

-AMS dashboard users can only view applications and sections of the dashboard they have been given access to.
-There are 3 types of user access in the AMS dashboard:
+Users in the AMS dashboard can only view applications and sections of the dashboard to which they have been granted access.
+There are three types of user access in the AMS dashboard:

-*   **Admin** can do anything in its scope, e.g can CRUD anything and access all web panel services.
+*   **Admin:** Can perform all actions within their scope, such as creating, reading, updating, and deleting (CRUD) resources, and can access all web panel services.
-*   **User** can do anything in the dashboard for particular applications granted.
-He cannot see or modify other applications.
+*   **User:** Can perform actions on applications to which they have been granted access but cannot see or modify other applications.
-*   **Read-only user** can read anything in the dashboard for applications granted.
-This user cannot access web panel services, create an application, or start a broadcast.
+*   **Read-only user:** Can view all data in the dashboard for applications to which they have been granted access but cannot access web panel services, create applications, or start broadcasts.

-Creating Users roles in Ant Media Server
+Creating User Roles in Ant Media Server
 ----------------------------------------

-Just need to navigate `Settings` text on the left menu.
-After that click `Users` section and click `New User` button.
-Just fill the blanks according to your use case.
+To create user roles in Ant Media Server, navigate to the `Settings` menu on the left, then click on the `Users` section, and click the `New User` button.
+Fill out the required fields according to your use case.

 ![](@site/static/img/get-started/user-management/user-management.png)

-After login with your `new User`, you will see likely as below:
+After logging in with your new user credentials, you will see a dashboard similar to the one below:

 ![specific-application-admin-user-dashboard](https://antmedia.io/wp-content/uploads/2022/02/specific-application-admin-user-dashboard.png)

-How to use Multi-Tenancy with REST API?
+Using Multi-Tenancy with REST API
 ---------------------------------------

-Using below Rest API methods, you can manage user's access on the Ant Media Server.
+With the following REST API methods, you can manage user access on the Ant Media Server:

-> **Note**: `scope` parameter can be `system` or specific application name such as `LiveApp`.
-If you use `LiveApp` user scope is will only `LiveApp`. `system` can reach everywhere in application scopes.
+> **Note**: The `scope` parameter can be set to either `system` or a specific application name, such as `LiveApp`.
+If you use `LiveApp`, the user’s scope will be limited to `LiveApp`. `system` scope can reach all application scopes.

-`userType` parameter can be `ADMIN`, `USER` or `READ-ONLY`.
+The `userType` parameter can be set to `ADMIN`, `USER` or `READ-ONLY`.

 ## Create User

-Web panel has the following REST method to create users for applications
+To create a user for applications using the web panel, use the following REST method:

 ```json
     @POST
     @Path("/users")
     @Produces(MediaType.APPLICATION_JSON)
     @Consumes(MediaType.APPLICATION_JSON)

 ```

-It means that you can call the following method to create a user with curl.
+You can call the following method to create a user with `curl`:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"firstName": "Ant", "lastName": "Media", "email": "abc@antmedia.io", "password": "testtest", "scope": "system", "userType": "ADMIN"}'  "https://{YOUR_SERVER_ADDRESS}:5443/rest/v2/users"